dibericky/tvseries-scraper/README.md

 This is a component of the PopCorn Planner application.

 This service aims to populate a "tvseries" collection with the information about the Tv Series it's required.

-It listens on a queue on RabbitMQ, when a message with the name of a Tv Serie is received, it search for information about that serie using the IMDb Api.
-Once the information has been found, it updates a collection on mongodb.
+It listens on a queue on RabbitMQ when a message with the name of a Tv Serie is received, it searches for information about that series using the IMDb API.
+Once the information has been found, it updates a collection on MongoDB.

-Example of message received on RabbitMQ.
+Example of a message received on RabbitMQ.

 ```json
 { "name": "Supernatural" }